arshdeep821/TUTOR_BOOKS_APP/README.md

 ### User Stories
 - As a user, I want to be able to book a single or multiple tutoring sessions at different times.
 In a sense, adding multiple tutoring sessions to my schedule
+- As a user, I want to be informed that a session or sessions have been booked successfully
+- As a user, I want to be informed when a session is taken and be told to rebook for a different time that is not already booked
+- As a user, I want the option to continue booking more tutoring sessions or to stop after making a single booking a session

 - As a user, I want to be able to cancel a booked appointment
 - As a user, I want to be able to select the course I want tutoring for
 - As a user, I want to be able to view a list of subjects available
 - As a user, I want to be able to change a booked time
-- As a user, I want to be informed when a session is taken and be told to rebook
-- As a user, I want the option to continue booking more tutoring sessions or to stop after bookig a session
+-

 A *bulleted* list:
 - item 1